team18300/fssfll/lesson1/lesson1.md

 # Lesson #1: Create and Simulate Your First Python Program

-Lesson Plan:
+###Lesson Plan:
 1. Watch the lesson plan video below
-2. Follow the instructions to complete the assignment
+2. Follow the instructions to complete the assignment.
+Be sure to complete all the steps!
+3. Show or share the completed assignment with a mentor

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Yr5yAB4Nweo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>